lsst-sqre/nublado1/tools/manual-deployment.md

-* This creates an auto-provisioned PersistentVolume by creating a PersistentVolumeClaim for the physical storage; then it stacks an NFS server atop that, adds a service for the NFS server, and then creates a (not namespaced) PersistentVolume representing the NFS export.
-Then there is a (namespaced) PersistentVolumeClaim for the NFS export.
+* This creates an auto-provisioned PersistentVolume by creating a PersistentVolumeClaim for the physical storage; then it stacks an NFS server atop that and adds a service for the NFS server.

 * There is also a keepalive pod that just writes to the exported volume periodically.
 Without it the NFS server will time out from inactivity eventually.

-* The `fileserver` component is by far the most complicated to set up correctly, although the `jupyterhub` component has more settings to configure.

 * Currently we're using NFS.
 At some point we probably want to use Ceph instead, or, even better, consume an externally-provided storage